sanskrit/raw_etexts_english/blogs/manasataramgini/2013-02-10_the-end-of-the-heathens.md

 +++
-title = "The end of thexa0heathens"
+title = "The end of the heathens"

 +++
 In 438 BCE the 12 meter image of the great goddess Athena made by the